 (2) Persons employed by the Crown or an agency of the Crown in right of this State or of another State or of a Territory are eligible for designation as wildlife officers under subsection (1)(a) as if they were employed in the Department.

+(3) An instrument under subsection (1) may limit the functions of the person designated to functions specified in the instrument.

+(4) Subject to any limitation under subsection (3), wildlife officers —

-(3) Wildlife officers, forest officers, rangers and conservation and land management officers have the functions conferred on them respectively by or under this Act.
+(a) have the functions conferred on them under this Act and the Biodiversity Conservation Act 2016; and

-(3a) In addition, wildlife officers, forest officers, rangers and conservation and land management officers who are authorised by the CEO for the purposes of this subsection have the functions conferred on them by the Bush Fires Act 1954.
+(b) if authorised by the CEO for the purposes of this paragraph, have the functions conferred on them under the Bush Fires Act 1954; and

+(c) have the functions conferred on them under any other written law.

+(5A) Subject to any limitation under subsection (3), forest officers, rangers and conservation and land management officers —

+(a) have the functions conferred on them under this Act; and

-(4) In addition, wildlife officers, have the functions conferred on them by the Wildlife Conservation Act 1950.
+(b) if authorised by the CEO for the purposes of this paragraph, have the functions conferred on them under the Bush Fires Act 1954; and

+(c) have the functions conferred on them under any other written law.

 (5) In this section and in sections 46, 48(1)(b) and 49 the State includes the coastal waters of the State referred to in section 13(8)(b).

-[Section 45 inserted by No. 20 of 1991 s.
-24; amended by No. 38 of 2002 s.
+[Section 45 inserted: No. 20 of 1991 s.
+24; amended: No. 38 of 2002 s.
 41(2); No. 28 of 2006 s.
-209.]
+209; No. 24 of 2016 s.
+295.]

 46. Honorary enforcement officers, appointment and functions of